snipercup/Nearly-Dead-Mods/README.md

 # Nearly-Dead-Mods
 Mods for the game Nearly Dead.
-If you found this you are early!
-The closed alpha isn't released yet.
-Can't even setup a folder structure because the folder structure for nearly dead is still unknown.
+The alpha was released december 31, 2020.
+Looking forward to modding it.

 ## Plans for mods:
 - Item addition mods